nadgowdas/cargo/README.md

 for locally managing the container on the host.

 >NOTE: Before deploying this service into production, please perform adequate testing.
+>NOTE: Currently cargo supports migration of data volumes only.
+Support for 'rootfs' migration is under active development and will be added soon.

 Installing server: